 Delta Air Lines is the first American airline to offer an all-suite Business Class product.
 The Delta One Business Class Suite is a smaller and less luxury (but more affordable) version of the popular Etihad A380 First apartments.
 This private suite design undoubtedly copies the concept of the suites that originated in First Class.

 The Delta Air Lines Business Class cabin features 32 seats, split across eight rows.
 Due to its spacious 1-2-1 configuration, each seat offers direct access to the aisles.
-Each Delta One (Business Class) seat features a sliding door that delivers total privacy and transforms the space into a fully-enclosed suite.
-The new suite also includes storage compartments for shoes, headphones and laptops; universal power outlet and USB port and an 18-inch in-flight entertainment monitor.
-For sleeping, the seat becomes a flatbed which will be covered in a memory foam mattress and the airline’s signature Westin Heavenly bedding.
+Each Delta One (Business Class) seat features a sliding door that delivers total privacy and transforms the space into a fully enclosed suite.
+The new suite also includes storage compartments for shoes, headphones, and laptops, a universal power outlet and USB port, and an 18-inch in-flight entertainment monitor.
+For sleeping, the seat becomes a flatbed covered in a memory foam mattress and the airline’s signature Westin Heavenly bedding.

-Passengers travelling on Delta One can also enjoy meals with wine pairings by American sommelier Andrea Robinson; noise-cancelling headphones; TUMI amenity kits featuring Kiehl’s Since 1851 skincare products; and pyjamas on select flights.
+Passengers traveling on Delta One can also enjoy meals with wine pairings by American sommelier Andrea Robinson; noise-canceling headphones; TUMI amenity kits featuring Kiehl’s Since 1851 skincare products; and pajamas on select flights.
 Delta will primarily use the A350 on flights between the US and Asia and will be progressively retrofitting its B777 fleet with the new product.

 Delta One is comparable to United Polaris Business and American Airlines Super Diamond Business Class, which also both launched recently.
 The main disadvantage of this product is that it hasn’t been rolled out on enough planes, so if you don’t get a Delta One Suite, your Business Class experience will be inferior.